 As a fellow student I am aware that coffee is the giver of life and because of this I also know that you buy at least one a coffee per week minimum.
 Now I’m not asking you to give it up on coffee (I would never), but perhaps next time you go to buy that cup of liquid gold – bring your own mug.

 Bringing your own cup for a coffee is a simple way to reduce the amount of plastics out there.
-Think Coffee and Juice Co. at Callaghan campus sells KeepCups which are reusable coffee cups which replicate disposable cup sizes.
-These cups come in a variety of colours and are made from glass or durable plastic.
-Why should you use these cups you ask?
+Why should you use reusable cups you ask?
 Well let’s say you have two coffees a day.
 That’s 14 cups a week, which is 728 disposable cups within a year – just goes to show that your little contribution of bringing your own mug will definitely help the earth.

 And also, who needs a straw?
 Go traditional by sipping directly from the cup.
 It’s all about reducing the amount of unnecessary plastics in your life.
 Like rather than using disposable cutlery every day, why not pack your own?